Packet switching: Merit Network

 Merit Network, an independent nonprofit organization governed by Michigan's public universities, was formed in 1966 as the Michigan Educational Research Information Triad to explore computer networking between three of Michigan's public universities as a means to help the state's educational and economic development.
 With initial support from the State of Michigan and the National Science Foundation (NSF), the packet-switched network was first demonstrated in December 1971 when an interactive host-to-host connection was made between the IBM mainframe systems at the University of Michigan in Ann Arbor and Wayne State University in Detroit.
 In October 1972, connections to the CDC mainframe at Michigan State University in East Lansing completed the triad.
 Over the next several years, in addition to host-to-host interactive connections, the network was enhanced to support terminal-to-host connections, host-to-host batch connections (remote job submission, remote printing, batch file transfer), interactive file transfer, gateways to the Tymnet and Telenet public data networks, X.25 host attachments, gateways to X.25 data networks, Ethernet attached hosts, and eventually TCP/IP; additionally, public universities in Michigan joined the network.
 All of this set the stage for Merit's role in the NSFNET project starting in the mid-1980s.

 NPL

-In 1965, Donald Davies of the National Physical Laboratory (United Kingdom) designed and proposed a national commercial data network based on packet switching.
-The proposal was not taken up nationally but, in 1966, he designed a local network using "interface computers", today known as routers, to serve the needs of NPL and prove the feasibility of packet switching.
+Donald Davies of the National Physical Laboratory (United Kingdom) designed and proposed a national commercial data network based on packet switching in 1965.
+The proposal was not taken up nationally but the following year, he designed a local network using "interface computers", today known as routers, to serve the needs of NPL and prove the feasibility of packet switching.

 By 1968 Davies had begun building the NPL network to meet the needs of the multidisciplinary laboratory and prove the technology under operational conditions.
-In 1976, 12 computers and 75 terminal devices were attached, and more were added until the network was replaced in 1986.
-NPL and the ARPANET were the first two networks to use packet switching, and were interconnected in the early 1970s.
+In 1969, the NPL, followed by the ARPANET, were the first two networks to use packet switching.
+By 1976, 12 computers and 75 terminal devices were attached, and more were added until the network was replaced in 1986.
+NPL was the first to use high-speed links.